 Afloia Mage Air Purifier – A Good Option for Large Rooms?

-The Afloia Mage is a huge air purifier equiped with a four-stage filtration technology that covers rooms of 538 sq. ft.
+The Afloia Mage is a huge air purifier equipped with a four-stage filtration technology and a room coverage of 538 sq. ft.
+(50 m²).

 Our Verdict